-You must provide information on your current mission and structure, scope of current activities, and an organizational chart (Attachment 6), and describe how these contribute to the ability of the organization to become or continue functioning as an RTRC.
-You must clearly describe the extent to which you involve representatives from the provider communities and/or populations in both the design and operation of the RTRC, including how you will engage in local and regional collaborations to pursue your objectives and overcome challenges.
+Provide information on your current mission and structure, scope of current activities, and an organizational chart (Attachment 6) and describe how those contribute to your ability to be an NTRC.
+Clearly describe the extent to which you will involve representatives from the provider communities and/or populations in both the design and operation of an NTRC.

-If you are applying as a consortium, you must provide information about how the various components will function, with the roles and responsibilities of all components specifically addressed in the application.
-Consortia applicants must clearly demonstrate that you have collaborated before on projects and have strong prior working relationships.
+If you are applying as part of a consortium, you must provide information about how the various components will function, with the roles and responsibilities of all components specifically addressed in the application.
+Consortium applicants must clearly demonstrate a history of collaboration and have strong prior working relationships.
 You must also have standard protocols throughout the consortia/network for receiving, tracking, data collection and follow-up for all technical assistance requests.
-You must clearly describe your partnerships as an ongoing and integral part of project planning and operation, as appropriate.
-(A list of partners must be included in Attachment 5).
+Clearly describe your partnerships as an ongoing and integral part of project planning and operation, as appropriate.
+(A list of partners should be included in Attachment 5).
 The applicant organization is responsible for all fiscal, administrative, and programmatic aspects of the application and award.

-Equally important is your organization's ability to be structured as a separate and distinct center, to be an impartial source of technical assistance apart from telehealth service organizations with which you may be affiliated.
-You must emphasize your independence from any parent organization that provides telehealth services that may compete with organizations seeking assistance from the RTRC.
+Equally important is your ability to be structured as a separate and distinct center and impartial source of technical assistance.
+You must emphasize your independence from any parent organization that is a provider of telehealth services and may be a source of competition by organizations seeking assistance from the NTRC.

-Given the spectrum and scope of work required, extensive organizational skills are an essential characteristic for a RTRC.
+Given the spectrum and scope of work required, extensive organizational skills are considered an essential characteristic for a NTRC.
 You must provide information that demonstrates your ability and experience managing multiple projects, while addressing the details necessary for projects to run smoothly.
-You must demonstrate how you have previously met the needs of telehealth organizations in areas such as training, evaluation, and patient care, while also meeting demands for technical assistance and other services from the field.
-You should describe how you will continue to balance demands in the future.
 You must demonstrate your ability to track all technical assistance requests and document outcomes resulting from services provided.